odoo/documentation/project/configuration/collaboration.rst

 is sent to that address, it automatically creates a task in the first step of the project, with all the recipients (To/Cc/Bcc) as followers.

-With Odoo Online, the mail gateway is already configured and so every project gets an automatic email address.
+With Twenty20 Online, the mail gateway is already configured and so every project gets an automatic email address.

 The email is always the name of the project (with "-" instead of the